data-science-ucsb/ds-website/index.md

           Collaborate in groups to make your own data science projects.
         actions:
           - label: Learn More
-            url: /features
+            url: /who-we-are
-      - title: Networking
+      - title: Blog
         content: >-
-          Participate in our campus-wide events and regional Datafests.
+          Keep up with our past events through our blog!
         actions:
           - label: Learn More
-            url: /events-calendar
+            url: /blog

   - section_id: call-to-action
     type: section_cta